Background Agents: Durable Agent Tasks

 process exits so worker loops and active background resources close cleanly:

-It creates a due once task, starts the background worker, waits for the run to
+once task, starts the background worker, waits for the run to

 complete, then prints task status, manager status, lifecycle events, and the